ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 - 1033	M	v	Robert Sydney Mills is printed as #624. ...born on 11 Nov 1835.
 </blockquote>

+Several of the marriages above and below are corroborated in the volume *Early marriage records of the Mills family in the United States : official and authoritative records of Mills marriages in the original states and colonies from 1628 to 1865* published in 1916 by William Montgomery Clemens, accessed via ancestry.com:

+{{% mefig "genealogy/mills-marriages-34" "400" "img,link" /%}}
+{{% mefig "genealogy/mills-marriages-35" "400" "img,link" /%}}
+{{% mefig "genealogy/mills-marriages-36" "400" "img,link" /%}}

+(As you can see, there is yet another Pine mentioned.)

-And to this we can add Edward's branch to its ultimate conclusion:
+And to these genealogies, we can add Edward's branch to its ultimate conclusion:

 <span>1030.</span> **Edward Hallock Mills** (born Smithtown NY, 25 Mar 1819, died Brookton NY, 01 Jan 1908).

-Edward married (1) **Mary Ann (Pine) Mills** (born Hempstead NY, 8 Feb 1819, died Brookton NY, 28 Dec 1895).
+Edward married (1) **Mary Ann (Pine) Mills** (born Hempstead NY, 08 Feb 1819, died Brookton NY, 28 Dec 1895).
 Married on 29 Dec 1850.

 Children:
   - **Jonas E. Mills** (born Staten Island NY, 1852, died Brookton NY, 14 Oct 1885).
   - **Horace F. Mills** (born Staten Island NY, 1854, died Corfu NY, 27 Oct 1876).
-  - **Mary Emily Mills** who went by "Emily" and often signed her name as "M. Emily Mills" (born Staten Island NY, Dec 1858, died Brooktondale NY, 3 Nov 1937).
+  - **Mary Emily Mills** who went by "Emily" and often signed her name as "M. Emily Mills" (born Staten Island NY, Dec 1858, died Brooktondale NY, 03 Nov 1937).

 None of Edward's children married or had children.